johninquest/gcportal/README.md

-# simple application for managing a small business multipurpose business
+# simple web tool for generating and sharing business documents digitally

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.